 Compounding Risk-In addition to the correlation risks described under "Correlation Risk," the Fund's returns are subject to the effects of compounding, which generally will cause the Fund's performance to not correlate to the performance of the benchmark over periods greater than a single day, before accounting for fees and fund expenses.
 Compounded returns are the result of reinvesting daily returns over periods greater than a single day.
 The Fund's compounded returns for periods greater than a single day will be different than the performance of the benchmark over the same period.
-The effects of compounding on the performance of the Fund will be more pronounced when the underlying index experiences increased volatility and over longer holding periods.
+The effects of compounding on the performance of the Fund will be more pronounced when the Long Treasury Bond experiences increased volatility and over longer holding periods.

-Fund performance for periods greater than one day can be estimated given any set of assumptions for the following factors: (a) underlying index performance; (b) underlying index volatility; (c) financing rates associated with leverage; (d) other Fund expenses; (e) dividends or interest paid by companies in the underlying index; and (f) period of time.
+Fund performance for periods greater than one day can be estimated given any set of assumptions for the following factors: (a) performance of the Long Treasury Bond; (b) volatility of the Long Treasury Bond; (c) financing rates associated with leverage; (d) other Fund expenses; and (e) period of time.
 The table below illustrates the impact of two principal factors - volatility and index performance - on Fund performance.
 The table shows estimated Fund returns for a number of combinations of performance and volatility over a one-year period.
-Performance shown in the table assumes: (a) no dividends paid by the companies included in the underlying index; (b) no Fund expenses; and (c) a cost of leverage of zero percent.
+Performance shown in the table assumes: (a) no Fund expenses; and (b) a cost of leverage of zero percent.
 If Fund expenses, including the cost of leverage, were included, the Fund's performance would be lower than shown.

-Areas shaded lighter represent those scenarios where the Fund can be expected to return more than the inverse performance of the underlying index; conversely, areas shaded darker represent those scenarios where the Fund can be expected to return the same or less than the inverse performance of the underlying index.
+Areas shaded lighter represent those scenarios where the Fund can be expected to return more than the inverse performance of the Long Treasury Bond; conversely, areas shaded darker represent those scenarios where the Fund can be expected to return the same or less than the inverse performance of the Long Treasury Bond.